 Bordertown has long been a culturally diverse area, with people from all around the world happy to call the town home.

-With so many different languages spoken throughout the community, the Bordertown Migrant Resource Centre is teaching new settlers English language classes twice a week.
+With so many different languages spoken throughout the community, the Bordertown Migrant Resource Centre has long been teaching new settlers English language classes - despite the current pandemic.

-Mr Luo said most of the women come from Afghanistan, and each person is assigned a personalised information pack which caters to the level they're at.
+The program is made up of mostly women from Afghanistan, and each person is assigned a personalised information pack which caters to the level they're at.

-With only two classes a week, the students are currently pushing for more in the near future, which will allow them to engage with the committed community volunteer teachers on a more regular basis.
+The enjoyment of the lessons has resulted in students pushing for more classes in the near future, which will eventually allow them to engage with the committed community volunteer teachers on a more regular basis.

-The increased classes will potentially open up exciting employment pathways for the women, along with allowing them to integrate into the community quicker.
+Increased classes could potentially open up exciting employment pathways for the women, along with allowing them to integrate into the community quicker.

-"We need more English classes - twice a week is not enough for us to learn English and get a job," one of the students said.
+"We need more English classes - twice a week is not enough for us to learn English and get a job," the students said.